Backend Configuration

 Health Check

-The backend exposes a health check at /api/health that verifies:
+The backend exposes a liveness check at /api/health for load balancers, Docker health checks, and uptime monitoring.

 {